ralphjsmit/filament/packages/actions/docs/01-overview.md

 If an action is opened with arguments or for a specific Eloquent record, the rate limit will apply to each unique combination of arguments or record for each action.
 The rate limit is also unique to the current Livewire component / page in a panel.

+<UtilityInjection set="actions" version="4.x">As well as allowing a static value, the `rateLimit()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Customizing the rate limited notification

 When an action is rate limited, a notification is dispatched to the user, which indicates the rate limit.